mfarache/jekyll-now/_posts/2017-12-11-Url-Shortener-with-openfaas.md

 docker swarm init
 ```

-We will use docker-compose YAML file to deploy the whole stack.
+We will use *docker-compose.yml* file to deploy the whole stack.

 ```yaml
 version: "3.2"